 Small businesses usually underperform on reviews not because customers are unhappy, but because the request process is vague, delayed, or dependent on memory.
 The safest way to protect CTR while increasing impressions is to answer adjacent questions clearly enough that Google can test the page for more intents without changing what the business actually offers.

-Ask at the point of delivered value
+How do you ask at the point of delivered value?

 - sending the request right after the job or milestone